bmanders716/bmanders716.github.io/cookbook.md

 Add the vinegar and pepper and salt.

-Make the _purÈe_ hot in a saucepan, and lay the pieces of meat in it to warm through.
+Make the _purÈ•ü hot in a saucepan, and lay the pieces of meat in it to warm through.

 Serve in a hot dish, with a border of boiled rice or macaroni.